aljrico/lagom/_posts/2018-04-13-behaviorism-videogames.md

 ---

 I am not saying behaviourism is a bad thing or that leads to methodologies that ought to be entirely avoided.
 All honest and compelling design strategies can be fairly enhanced using Skinner-Box techniques, making the game more exciting and engaging.
-But we need to be awarae of their existence, and be able to get rid of this increasing reliance on behaviourism methods that just aim to trick the players into a compulsive non-compelling and unhealthy gaming.
+But we need to be aware of their existence, and be able to get rid of this increasing reliance on behaviourism methods that just aim to trick players into a compulsive non-compelling and unhealthy gaming.

 We can do better than that.